dr-jam/ObjectPoolRPG-Exercise/README.md

   * An int variable to keep indicate the amount of mushrooms we want to start off with
 * Populate the object pool list using the serialized int variable and the game object variable and use `SetActive(bool)` to set all game objects to false in the `Start` function

-### Part 1.2 - Time To Dive Into The Pool
+### Stage 1.2 - Time To Dive Into The Pool
 Now that you have a pool ready, it’s time to dive in.

+You are responsible for the following:
 * Create a new method that returns a GameObject that is not active in the hierarchy
 * Replace the instantiate and destroy code for the mushroom to use the pool instead
   * The instantiate and destroy code is in `Attack.cs`
   * Instantiation should call pool object and set the mushroom to active
   * Destroy should set the mushroom to inactive

-### Part 1.3 - Must Have More Mushrooms...
-Being the great creator of mushrooms and having a pool of them is great but what if you want to collect more without upsetting your CPU?

-Must have more mushrooms…

-Let’s give your pool the capability to expand itself as needed.
-* Create a serialized `True` variable that checks whether the pool should be expanded
-* If check is true
-  * Instantiate a pool game object and set it to inactive
-  * Add the instantiated game object to the pool list
-  * Return the game object
-* Else return nothing

 ## Stage 2 - Setting Up The Stage For Combat
+There are 2 teams at combat with each other.
+Each team has 3 characters and each character should have a different specialization in terms of attributes and skills.

+A skill is like a weapon, it defines a type of attack that a character can have.
+For example, the given skill is mushroom throwing which is a physical type of skill.

+### Stage 2.1 - Create More Skills
 It's not much fun when there is only just one type of skill and only one character can blast mushrooms.
-### Part 2.1 - Create More Skills
+So, we will create more.

+You are responsible for the following:
 * Create 2 more skills that is not just blasting mushrooms
   * One should be magic type
   * The other should be spirit type
 * Make sure your new scripts inherits from `SkillsBase.cs`
 * Set the skills to have different damage amounts

 ### Stage 2.2 - Give Each Character A Different Attribute
+Attributes are similar to classes of a character.
+For example, in [Destiny 2](https://d2.destinygamewiki.com/wiki/Classes), you can choose to be a Titan, a Hunter, or a Warlock.
+Each has their own special attributes that differentiate themselves from each other.
+There are also subclasses in Destiny 2 but we wouldn't be getting into that.

 Currently, all the characters have the same attributes.
 That's no fun.
 Let's make them specifilize in different areas.

+You are responsible for the following:
 * Make a Ninja character who has high agility and health but low vigor
 * Make a Monk character who has high vitality but low health and vigor
 * Make a Ogre character who has high health and vigor but low agility and vitality